Charity shops in Wishaw

 What if our team declines the offer?

-The charity is free to say no. GoldPaid returns the items by tracked, insured delivery at no cost, and nothing is processed unless your team accepts the written valuation.
+The charity is free to say no. GoldPaid returns the items by tracked, signed-for delivery at no cost, and nothing is processed unless your team accepts the written valuation.

 How and when is the charity paid?